 While in Portugal, we were on a mission to try natas in each city.
-Pastel de nata’s are custard filled tarts, and worth eating at any time of day.
+Pastel de nata’s are custard filled tarts, and are worth eating at any time of day.
 A few locals recommended we stop by this café for a coffee and some natas.
-The natas were some of the best we had tried with incredibly flaky pastry and were only surpassed by the slightly more lemony natas we had at the Largo da Portagem square.
+The natas here are some of the best we tried, with incredibly flaky pastry.
+They were only surpassed by the slightly more lemony natas we had at the Largo da Portagem square.

 We both truly believe that calories don’t count when you are traveling!

 For dinner, we can highly recommend Zé Manel dos Ossos.
-This restaurant was recommended to us by some locals we had met the day before, and they advised arriving half an hour before the restaurant even opened at 7:30pm!
+This restaurant was recommended to us by some locals we met the day before.
+They advised arriving half an hour before the restaurant even opened at 7:30pm!
 We arrived on time, and were second in line, with a few other groups arriving only a few minutes later.
-This restaurant is considered one of the best in Coimbra for traditional Portuguese food.
-As there are only seven tables inside you’ve got to be early, or prepared to wait.
+This restaurant is one of the best in Coimbra for traditional Portuguese food.
+As there are only seven tables inside it pays to arrive early, so there is no need to wait.

-The time went by quickly, and soon enough we were inside the eclectically designed restaurant.
+Time passed by quickly, and soon enough the friendly staff seated us inside the eclectically designed restaurant.
 The owner is super friendly and since we didn’t know what to order (nor could we read the menu) he chose for us.
-We ended up sharing a starter of mushrooms and pork, which had such a rich flavour and were absolutely delicious.
+We shared a starter of mushrooms and pork; it was absolutely delicious, with a nice rich flavor.

-Next up was the main course, seared pork with rice and beans.
+The main course: seared pork with rice and beans.

-Portuguese food is hearty and filling, and this was the best we had on our trip to Portugal.
-The pitcher of wine helped wash it all down.
-And there is nothing like a digestive evening stroll around the city after a heavy meal.
+Portuguese food is hearty and filling!
+This was the best meal from our Portugal trip, although the pitcher of wine definitely helped wash it all down.
+There is nothing like a relaxing digestive evening stroll around the city after a heavy meal.

 The Next Trip Top 5 Tips on How to Spend a Day in Coimbra

 - Pick a hotel in the historic old town.
-There are numerous small hotels in the historic old town that are reasonably priced.
-The location will allow you to easily reach all sights by foot, and will be close enough to rest your feet in the middle of the day if you need it.
+There are numerous small hotels in the historic old town with reasonable rates.
+The location allows you to easily reach all sights by foot, and be close enough to rest your feet in the middle of the day if you need it.
 We stayed at the Solar Antigo Luxury Coimbra and can highly recommend it!

 - The first stop when you arrive should be to get tickets to see the Joanina Library.
-They only allow 60 people at a time into the library, and so times are reserved.
+They only allow 60 people in the library at any given time and reservations are mandatory.
 Get your tickets early so that you don’t miss out!
 There are so many beautiful photo opportunities all around the University of Coimbra and the square, that even if you have to wait a bit, it is no problem.

 - Bring your best walking shoes, i.e. comfortable and preferably closed flats.
 While flip flops might be comfortable, they will hurt your feet after walking up and down these steep cobble stone streets for hours.
 Walking is absolutely the best/only way to explore Coimbra.
 This seems to be a common tip in Portugal!